-5801.1.3.2 SX/ SBX Team - Starter Field
+5801.1.3.2 Limitation of the Starter Field

-In case of a limitation of the start field (WC/ WSC format, 8 women and 16 men) the top 4 women / 8 men ranked teams in the list have the right to enter their 2nd team before all other teams can enter their 1st team if their 2nd team is within the top 4/8 ranked teams.
-Therefore, the nations teams are chosen for entry by moving down the Eligibility List choosing the highest 2 ranked teams from each nation out of the top 4 women's and top 8 men's teams.
+In case of a limitation of the start field (16 teams) the top 4 eligible teams in the list have the right to enter their second team before all other teams can enter their first team if their second team is within the top 4/8 eligible teams.
+Therefore, the nation's teams are chosen for entry by moving down the Eligibility List choosing the highest two ranked teams from each nation out of the top 4 women's and top 8 men's teams.
 Afterwards all eligible teams can enter their number 1 team first.
-Then starting at the top of the list again to choose the second (if any) ranked team from each nation, repeating as necessary, until 8 teams for women and 16 teams for men have been reached.
+Then starting at the top of the list again to choose the second (if any) ranked team from each nation, repeating as necessary, until 8 /16 teams have been reached.